-Introduction to Stacktic
+π Introduction to Stacktic

 Stacktic is a new concept in full-stack management - a logic framework that understands and automates relationships across your entire technology stack.

-Current Reality
+Current Realityβ

-Companies are trapped between two bad options:
+Companies are trapped between bad options:

 Option 1: Hyperscalers & Managed Services

-| ❌ Skill Gap Dependency | Chosen due to lack of in-house expertise |
+- Chosen due to lack of in-house skills

-| ❌ Premium Pricing | Pay extra for "promise" of faster time-to-market |
+- Pay premium for a "promise" of faster time-to-market

 Option 2: Open-Source Kubernetes Solutions

-| ❌ High Skill Requirements | Requires highly skilled teams or big budgets |
+- Requires highly skilled teams or big budgets

-| ❌ Complex Management | Versioning, observability, data pipelines |
+- Complex versioning, observability, data pipelines

-Hard Decisions Companies Face Daily
+Hard Decisions Companies Face Dailyβ

-The Root Cause: Relationships
+The Root Causeβ

 It's all about relationships: